See The 1,000 Individual Parts Needed To Make McLaren Speedtail Model

 The video opens with a naked model chassis surrounded by parts.
 The video then pans to the right, showcasing the 1,000-plus individual parts needed to make the model.
 Wheels, suspension pieces, brakes, seat frames, wiring, and more are easily identifiable.
 The video ends with an overhead shot of a completed model – it looks like the real, full-size thing.
 But it’s not.

-Amalgam unveiled the McLaren Speedtail model in London in October 2018.
-The first batch of models arrives this November.
+The first batch of models arrives this November, and they should be splendid.
 McLaren gave Amalgam access to the car’s original design while the automaker’s engineering and design teams scrutinized the model.
 The two, working together, have created a stunningly beautiful model that is far more than a simple toy car model.
 The price tag alone should keep it out of the hands of grubby children.

 Gallery: McLaren Speedtail